ChromeOS: Chromebook Pixel (2013)

-Until 2013, Google had never made their own ChromeOS device.
-Instead, ChromeOS devices were much more similar to their Nexus line of Android phones, with each ChromeOS device being designed, manufactured, and marketed by third-party manufacturers, but with Google controlling the software.
-However, in February 2013 this changed when Google released the Chromebook Pixel.
-The Chromebook Pixel was totally different from previous devices.
-Not only was it entirely Google-branded, but it contained an Intel i5 processor, a high-resolution (2,560 × 1,700) touchscreen display, and came at a price more competitive with business laptops.
+Prior to 2013, Google had never made their own ChromeOS device.
+ChromeOS devices were designed, manufactured, and marketed by third-party manufacturers, with Google controlling the software side.
+This changed in February 2013 when Google released the Chromebook Pixel.
+The Chromebook Pixel was entirely Google-branded, and contained an Intel Core i5 processor, a high-resolution (2,560 × 1,700) touchscreen display, and a price competitive with business laptops.

-2013 to present
+2013–2025

 By the end of 2013, analysts were undecided on the future of ChromeOS.
 Although there had been articles predicting the demise of ChromeOS since 2009, ChromeOS device sales continued to increase substantially year-over-year.
 In mid-2014, Time magazine published an article titled "Depending on Who's Counting, Chromebooks are Either an Enormous Hit or Totally Irrelevant", which detailed the differences in opinion.
 This uncertainty was further spurred by Intel's announcement of Intel-based Chromebooks, Chromeboxes, and an all-in-one offering from LG called the Chromebase.

 Seizing the opportunity created by the end of life for Windows XP, Google pushed hard to sell Chromebooks to businesses, offering significant discounts in early 2014.

 ChromeOS devices outsold Apple Macs worldwide for the year 2020.

 Since July 2021, ChromeOS's embedded controller was changed to be based on a Google maintained fork of Zephyr, a real time operating system.